-Cataract is one of the leading causes of blindness across the world and is largely sequelae of diabetes.
-It is one of the most common complications of diabetes in the eye and up to 20% of all cataract procedures are performed for diabetic patients.
-Diabetic retinopathy is defined as progressive dysfunction of the retinal vasculature caused by chronic hyperglycaemia resulting in structural damage to the neural retina.
-Microaneurysms are the first ophthalmoscopically demonstrable alteration in diabetic retinopathy and are measured as the hallmark of NPDR.
-Cataract in patients with diabetes leads to decreased visual acuity and poses difficulty in examination of the retina adequately.
-Hence, it is advantageous to perform cataract surgery for diagnostic and therapeutic benefits, even if there is possible associated risk of aggravating the retinopathy clinicians should continue to sustain vigilance in diabetic patients after cataract extraction even when central macular oedema is not present immediately prior to cataract surgery, particularly in eyes with prior Diabetic Macular Edema (DME) treatment or non-central involved DME that may be at a predominantly high risk for development of central-involved Macular Oedema (ME) after cataract surgery.
+Diabetic retinopathy (DR) represents a leading cause of moderate and severe vision loss within the working-age population in developed countries.
+Advanced proliferative DR complicated by vitreous hemorrhage or tractional retinal detachment is responsible for most cases of severe loss of vision, but diabetic macular edema (DME) is the most prevalent cause of moderate vision loss.
+It is known that hyperglycemia causes damage to the retinal vascular endothelium, resulting in increased vascular permeability, exudation, and accumulation of extracellular fluid and proteins within the macula, haemorrhages micro aneurysm formation, and capillary closure.3 Hypoxia has been linked to retinal neovascularization but has also been associated with DME.3 According to Kim SJ et al., diabetic eyes have a high incidence of central foveal thickness after cataract surgery.4 According to some studies, clinicians should continue to sustain vigilance in diabetic patients after cataract extraction even when central macular oedema is not present immediately prior to cataract surgery, particularly in eyes with prior Diabetic Macular Edema (DME) treatment or non-central involved DME that may be at a predominantly high risk for development of central-involved Macular Oedema (ME) after cataract surgery.^{5,6} However, this is usually mild and can be adequately treated by photocoagulation.

-In earlier days, cataract surgery among diabetics was threatened by the accelerated progression of diabetic retinopathy and deterioration of vision due to higher incidence of post-operative complications.
-According to Kim SJ et al., diabetic eyes have a high incidence of central foveal thickness after cataract surgery.
-According to some studies,

-However, this is usually mild and can be adequately treated by photocoagulation.
 Current surgical techniques Small Incision cataract surgery (SICS) and phacoemulsification have an advantage over previously followed cataract surgeries that they allow quicker recovery of vision and lesser post-operative inflammation.
-The modern techniques of cataract surgery have improved results.

-Recent studies have reported favourable visual acuity after cataract surgery in diabetic patients.9-11 Cataract surgery in diabetes has good results, with high reliability and a slightly higher rate of complications than non-diabetic patients.
+The modern techniques of cataract surgery have improved results.^{7,8} Recent studies have reported favourable visual acuity after cataract surgery in diabetic patients.
+9-11 Cataract surgery in diabetes has good results, with high reliability and a slightly higher rate of complications than non-diabetic patients.
 Causes for poor visual acuity after surgery are poor preoperative visual acuity, advanced stages of diabetic retinopathy and old age.

-On measurement of central foveal thickness by OCT after cataract surgery eyes of diabetic patients showed higher macular thickness which led to poorer post-operative visual recovery.
+12 on measurement of central foveal thickness by OCT after cataract surgery eyes of diabetic patients showed higher macular thickness which led to poorer post-operative visual recovery.
 However, few studies are of the opinion that macular oedema following cataract surgery in diabetic eyes may take a benign path.
-We planned the present study to compare the outcome of cataract surgeries in diabetic and non-diabetic patients.
+4,13,14 we planned the present study to compare the outcome of cataract surgeries in diabetic and non-diabetic patients.